yurielie/goimport-intellisense/README.md

 ## Known Issues

-- not support to a completion of standard library (e.g. `fmt`).
 - not support a format `import "<package name>"`.
 - ignore packages that its name does not match its directory path.
-- no validation to prevent a path string to go up to parent folder.
+- no validation to prevent a path string to go up to parent folder using reletive path format.
 - inefficient algorithm to detect whether written line match as import declaration format or not.
 - and too many issues to fix.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.1.0
+### 0.2.0

-add tiny functions to autocomplete.
+- enable to autocomplete standard libraries when `"go.goroot"` configuration exists.

 ## License